SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair

 \subsection{Repository-level Software Repair}

 With the rapid growth of modern software projects, repository-level software repair has become an increasingly challenging task.
 Pure LLM-based approaches often struggle with multi-step reasoning and complex context management~\cite{evaluatingCodex, evaluatingSynthesis, evaluatingTools}, motivating the exploration of new paradigms for large-scale program repair.
 Recent advances have popularized the agentic paradigm for repository-level repair~\cite{liu2023dynamic, zhao2024expel, talebirad2023multi, schmidgall2025agent, wang2024executable}.
 Agent-based systems such as AutoGPT~\cite{AutoGPT}, GPT Engineer~\cite{gpt-engineer} and OpenHands~\cite{openhandsArticle} demonstrate that tool-augmented agents can iteratively analyze, plan, and act to solve complex software repair tasks.
 These agents perform repository reasoning, generate candidate patches, and validate fixes through automated testing\cite{codemodelimpact, codeagent, vulrepair, chatgpt4vul, graphcoder}.
 For example, RepairAgent~\cite{repairagent} introduces the first work to address the software repair challenge through an autonomous agent based on LLMs.
 SWE-Agent~\cite{sweAgent} integrates multi-step retrieval and testing to repair repository-level software bugs.
 OpenHands~\cite{openhandsArticle} introduces a multi-agent collaboration design for software repair and patch validation.
 AutoCodeRover~\cite{autocoderover} works on a program representation (abstract syntax tree) as opposed to viewing a software project as a mere collection of files.
 VRPILOT~\cite{vrpilot} uses a chain-of-thought prompt to reason about a vulnerability prior to generating patch candidates and iteratively refines prompts according to the output of external tools on previously-generated patches.

-In contrast, several procedure-based approaches opt for carefully designed, static pipelines to organize and guide LLMs during repository-level repair.
-For example, Agentless~\cite{agentless} employs a simple three-phase process-localization, repair, and validation-without allowing the LLM to autonomously plan or interact with complex toolchains.
-Similarly, Moatless~\cite{antoniades2024swe} argues that strong tool integration and sufficient contextual grounding can outperform autonomous agentic control.
+In contrast, several procedure-based approaches rely on carefully designed static pipelines to organize and guide LLMs during repository-level repair.
+For example, Agentless~\cite{agentless} employs a simple three-phase process, \ie localization, repair, and validation, without allowing the LLM to autonomously plan or interact with complex toolchains.
+Similarly, Moatless~\cite{antoniades2024swe} argues that strong tool integration and sufficient contextual grounding can outperform fully autonomous agentic control.